MCH0202/Allsky-raindetector/README.md

 ### 🛠 Installation of this module

 This module is designed for Allsky version **v2023.05.01_04** or later.
-There are currently two installation methods.
+There are currently two installation methods

 A: Currently, this function module has been accepted by the Allsky Team into the official Allsky module GitHub repository and can be installed using the official installation method.

 B: It can also be installed manually.
 The instructions are as follows.